-If installing the GHB802 or GHB802A base on heater, and using with a GA series heater blower accessory along with a GS601 surround or a GM800, GMC22F, GMC23U, GMC24U, or GM900 series mantel, the surround or mantel clearance to back wall should be 3/4 inch.
-This mantel clearance is not needed if using a GHB802B or GHB38 base.
+MARNING: If installing the GHB802 or GHB802A base on heater, and using with a GA series heater blower accessory along with a GS601 surround or a GM800 or GM900 series mantel. the surround or mantel clearance to back wall should be 3/4 inch.
 This will improve flame appearance and combustion.

-Use only a GHB802B or GHB38 hearth base if using a GA series heater blower accessory with a GM700 series mantel.
+This space is not necessary if using a GHB802B or GHB802C hearth base.
+Use only a GHB802B or GHB802C hearth base if using a GA series heater blower accessory with a GM700 series mantel.